msbeaule/personal-blog/content/posts/delete files on windows 10 from command prompt.md

 cd path/to/parent/folder
 ```

+{{< notice danger >}}Triple check you typed the name of the right folder, because _everything_ inside it will be deleted very quickly.
+If you need to cancel running a command before too much damage is done, press `ctrl` + `c` multiple times while the command prompt running the command has focus / is selected.{{< /notice >}}

 Then run these commands inside the parent folder:

-**WARNING**: Triple check you typed the name of the right folder, because _everything_ inside it will be deleted very quickly.
-If you need to cancel running a command before too much damage is done, press `ctrl` + `c` multiple times, while the command prompt running the command has focus / is selected.

 ```cmd
 del /f /q /s FOLDERNAME > nul